More evidence the secret to autism lies in the DNA

 The 18 genes they identified have not been not previously linked with autism, but they are all involved in brain cell communications.
 There are many different mutations affecting the genes, the researchers said.

-There are also genetic changes that don't affect genes, but that are found in stretches of DNA — one called junk DNA — that affect the activation of genes.
+There are also genetic changes that don't affect genes, but that are found in stretches of DNA — once called junk DNA — that affect the activation of genes.

 "In fact, the genetic predisposition toward autism spectrum disorder may be different for almost every individual," the team wrote.